 Interestingly, however, when faced with actual crises, many early modern people, both lay and members of the clergy, responded in a much more eclectic way than the doctrine of providence warrants.
 The plague, for instance, was explained by Tudor and Stuart scholars with arguments drawn interchangeably from theology, astrology and galenic humor theory, a seemingly incongruent combination of explanatory frames that made sense only with providence as a binding agent (: 156).
 Preachers stressed that the plague was a punishment for the community, but nevertheless that intermediary mechanisms like sanitary measures could help too.
 After all, such measures were part of the divine plan as much as the diseases themselves: medical cures worked because (or rather: if) God had written them into his blueprint of history (: 158).

 Other natural phenomena too were attributed at once to chance (or Fortuna), Providence, the planets or witchcraft.
-"Certainly many parish registers, private diaries and journals record gale-force winds and hailstones 'as bigge as walnottes', tennis balls, or turkey's eggs without any pious comments whatsoever.
+"Certainly many parish registers, private diaries and journals record gale-force winds and hailstones 'as big as walnuts', tennis balls, or turkey's eggs without any pious comments whatsoever.
 Such entries are hardly evidence that an agnostic and morally neutral view of climatic anomalies prevailed, though they do beg questions about how many educated - and uneducated - people acknowledged a general providence without subscribing to the view that the hand of the Almighty could be traced in every particular terrestrial disaster" (: 125).

 This eclectic attitude towards misfortune and randomness ties in with a more general undercurrent rooted in (mythological) folk culture, science that had existed alongside and even in interaction with pre-reformation Christianity for centuries.
 The reformation, with its renewed interest in providence, did not replace these alternative frames of interpretation altogether, much to the chagrin of Tudor and Stuart clergy (: 20-29).
 They complained, for instance, about a widespread belief in heathenish concepts like “fate”, “fortune” and “chance”, often personified in the goddess Fortuna.
 While medieval theology still embedded Fortuna as a subordinate figure to providence and God, protestant scholars strongly refuted her existence and explained randomness as humanity’s inability to see the full divine plan (: 21-22).
 Other explanatory forces were based on a belief in (Dame) nature (23), in witches (26), in mythological creatures like ghosts, fairies, hobgoblins, elves and other spirits (28), in fortune tellers and almanacks (25) or judicial astrology.
 While it was recognised that celestial bodies were instruments of God, protestant clergy feared that too strong a belief in the influence of the stars and the moon would reduce moral responsibility (24-25).

 While the belief the doctrine of providence as a whole started to fade from the seventeenth century onwards, providential explanations would linger on for centuries.
-Despite evolutions in natural sciences, many people would not belief, for instance, that the pestilence was by no means a divine punishment.
+Despite evolutions in natural sciences, many people would not beleive, for instance, that the pestilence was by no means a divine punishment.
 In that respect: the difference between the sixteenth and the eighteenth or even nineteenth century was at most one of degree.
 "In the sixteenth and early seventeenth centuries we are confronted by a coherent theory to which most educated members of the community subscribed.
 In the nineteenth we meet only the survival of earlier assumptions, no longer fully compatible with the scientific principles of the day, and no longer accepted by many of the clergy themselves (: 129)."
 Eighteenth century preachers argued that God had included such disasters in his original plans for the world because he knew that people would be sinful.
 In the seventeenth century, such argumentation is barely attested: the divine origin and punitive nature of catastrophes was simply so compatible with the prevalent world view that a rational defence – or even logical consistency - was hardly called for.